-Must-Do Day Trips from Naples, Florida
+Day Trips from Naples with Kids

 Just two hours up I-75 from Naples, plan to spend an afternoon at Siesta Beach, which consistently ranks as one of America’s top family beaches.
 You’ll also want to make stops at Mote Aquarium and Save Our Seabirds, which rescues and rehabilitates wild seabirds.

-Venice: Bring along a pail and hit the beach in Venice, the Shark Tooth Capital of the World.
+Bring along a pail and hit the beach in Venice, the Shark Tooth Capital of the World.
 You’ll find loads of shark teeth on the beaches, along with lots of great shells.
 Before you leave, make a quick side trip to Ciao Gelato for tasty treats and people watching.

 You’ll find a number of delicious places to eat in Naples that are perfect for kids and families.
 Here are a few of our favorites:

 Gumbo Limbo: Choose from a variety of casual seafood options and tropical drinks at the Ritz-Carlton’s own Gumbo Limbo.
 Stay for sunset and ring the bell when the sun dips below the horizon.

 Bonefish Grill: Go to Bonefish Grill on Sundays for delicious brunch options like Surf + Turf Eggs Benedict and Crème Brulee French Toast.
 Moms and dads will love the Passionfruit Mimosas.

 Truluck’s: Go into downtown Naples and make a stop at Truluck’s for the popular half-price menu between 4:30-6:30 pm.
 Look for Oysters Rockefeller, Baja Ceviche, and Sweet Potato Fries.

 Be sure to walk around downtown Naples before or after dinner and top off your meal with a stop at Kilwin’s for an ice cream cone.